accodeing/fortnox-api/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/89d30a43fedf210d470b/maintainability)](https://codeclimate.com/github/accodeing/fortnox-api/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/89d30a43fedf210d470b/test_coverage)](https://codeclimate.com/github/accodeing/fortnox-api/test_coverage)

-The rough status of this project is as follows (as of summer 2022):
+The rough status of this project is as follows (as of spring 2023):

 - `master` branch and the released versions should be production ready.
-- We are planning on continue with our work with [rest_easy gem](https://github.com/accodeing/rest_easy) in the near future.
+- We are actively working on our generalization of this gem:
-  It's a way to generalize REST API's in general.
+  [rest_easy gem](https://github.com/accodeing/rest_easy).
+It will be a base for REST API's in general.
 - Basic structure complete.
 Things like getting customers and invoices, updating and saving etc.
 - Some advanced features implemented, for instance support for multiple Fortnox